 Millions of women in the United States have experienced rape.
 Sexual violence has long term effects.
 94% experience post-traumatic stress disorder and 13% attempt suicide.
 38% of sexual assault victims experience work or school problems.
 37% experience friend/family problems, including getting into more arguments, not being able to trust their friends/family, or not feeling as close to them as before the crime. — RAINN

 ‘Emily Doe’ is not alone.
 In February of 2010 I found myself at the San Francisco General Hospital preparing for a sexual assault medical evidentiary exam.
 It was a Wednesday morning.
-Rather than being in my graduate school class I found myself standing naked while sexual assault nurses held rulers to and photographed various abrasions on my body, swabbed my anus and vagina for DNA tests, and gave me ‘rape kit’ SAEK pills.
+Rather than being in my graduate school class I found myself standing naked while sexual assault nurses held rulers to and photographed various abrasions on my body, swabbed me for DNA tests, and gave me ‘rape kit’ SAEK pills.
 The nurses were kind but the exam was detailed, long, and embarrassing.
 I called my professor to inform her that I’d be missing class and spending the day in the hospital.
 After the six hour medical intake exam I had a profound feeling of not wanting my body anymore.

 In December of 2009, I moved to the Marina neighborhood of San Francisco to work on my graduate degree at the Academy of Art University in Advertising.
 Two years prior I graduated Magna Cum Laude from the University of California, Davis with a double major.
 I was a young, ambitious and excited 26-year-old pursuing my dream to be a creative director at an advertising firm one day.
 The day I met my attacker I was taking photographs for a class assignment.
 He introduced himself to me as Ryan (alias name), told me he had lived in the city for many years, owned his own business, and wanted to share insight over a drink sometime soon.
 He would text me and a month later we hung out.